zekome/blog/get-time-machine-for-your-blog/index.md

 Data is stored on GitHub’s infrastructure.
 There is no more databases in our system.
 There are just two components - a web server and adjusted structure of information.
 We expand system with new web servers, while data is loaded into RAM on server boot.

 Now, we can with ease bring a new instance of web server within our cluster group for a specific time period - until we handle current load and then shut it down after.
 It costs us just few instance/hours.
 The system before was more expensive.
 We had to reserve capacity in advance and to pay the same price no matter what was the current traffic load.
-Expenses goes even higher with high-availability DB deployments.
-It’s good not having this kind of expenses anymore.
+Expense goes even higher with high-availability DB deployments.
+It’s good not to have this kind of expenses anymore.

-With the same ease we can place server instances in different regions across the world, not considering DB replication between regions anymore - simple because we don’t have DB anymore.
+With the same ease we can place server instances in different regions across the world, not considering DB replication between regions - simple because we don’t have DB anymore.
 Along side with that, we get much faster response time between users and our web server - faster web site opening time.

 An implementation of new content engine means savings measured in dollars per hour and less complex system administration.